Low Vision Therapy in Mississauga & Brampton, ON

 You can book directly with us for a low vision consultation for yourself or family who you feel may benefit.

-The low vision specialist at Mississauga Vision Centre can also recommend non-optical adaptive devices, such as large-print books, audio tapes, special light fixtures and signature guides for signing checks and documents.
+Any of our low vision specialists can also recommend non-optical adaptive devices, such as large-print books, audio tapes, special light fixtures and signature guides for signing checks and documents.
 If necessary, your eye doctor or low vision specialist can also refer you to a counselor to help you cope with your loss of vision.

 Low Vision Aids for Computer Users